How to Get a Personal Loan Without Proof of Income

 Secure the loan with assets

-While lenders primarily focus on income as a source of loan repayment, sometimes they'll allow borrowers to secure the loan with assets instead.
+While lenders primarily focus on income as a source of loan repayment, sometimes they'll allow borrowers to secure a loan with assets instead.
 These loans may be secured by your home, vehicle, certificates of deposit (CDs), investments or other assets.
 If you don't pay back the secured loan according to its terms, the lender will sell or repossess the asset to cover the balance owed.

 In some cases, you may receive a lower interest rate with a secured loan versus one that is unsecured.
 This is because the lender has collateral backing repayment instead of your credit score and paycheck.